 Someone who certainly knows more than me is Pedro M. Yañez Sánchez.
 Writing for the Patio de Sociales — in an article far more scathing and intellectual than this one — Yañez Sánchez calls the argument in favor of the name change “insufficient and, to some extent, absurd.”
 He also notes that there will be a significant economic cost associated with the project:

-“It is not only the decorative change of the name of the currency, but also its reprint, recoinage and redistribution, as well as the modification of the documents associated to it (receipts, invoices, tickets, etc.); all of which will impact, in some way, the daily lives of Peruvians.”Did you know - Lima gets VERY hot between January and May.
-Stay at Pool Paradise Lima to enjoy the sunshine!
+“It is not only the decorative change of the name of the currency, but also its reprint, recoinage and redistribution, as well as the modification of the documents associated to it (receipts, invoices, tickets, etc.); all of which will impact, in some way, the daily lives of Peruvians.”Did you know? - The Tourist Information Center at 799 Avenida Jose Larco in Miraflores offers important free information for all travelers to Peru.
+Visit our blog for more information!

 Considering the time invested in Bill 1432, and the potentially shaky wisdom behind it, the whole project sounds fairly farcical — and perhaps it is.
 But we now know that the motion has been passed, and that the Nuevo Sol will at some point become the Sol.